 - 6.1 The Formula One World Championship driver's title will be awarded to the driver who has scored the highest number of points, taking into consideration all the results obtained during the Events which have actually taken place. - 6.2 The title of Formula One World Champion Constructor will be awarded to the competitor which has scored the highest number of points, results from both cars (see Article 8.6) being taken into account. - 6.3 A constructor is the person (including any corporate or unincorporated body) which designs the Listed Parts set out in Appendix 6.
-The make of an engine or chassis is the name attributed to it by its constructor. - The obligation to design and use Listed Parts shall not prevent a constructor from outsourcing the design and/or manufacture of any Listed Parts to a third party in accordance with the provisions of Appendix 6. - If the make of the chassis is not the same as that of the engine, the title will be awarded to the former which shall always precede the latter in the name of the car. - 6.4 Points for both titles will be awarded at each Event according to the following scale:
+The make of an engine or chassis is the name attributed to it by its constructor.

+The obligation to design and use Listed Parts shall not prevent a constructor from outsourcing the design and/or manufacture of any Listed Parts to a third party in accordance with the provisions of Appendix 6.

+If the make of the chassis is not the same as that of the engine, the title will be awarded to the former which shall always precede the latter in the name of the car.

+6.4 Points for both titles will be awarded at each Event according to the following scale:

-1st 25 points 18 points 2nd : 3rd 15 points 4th : 12 points 10 points 5th 8 points 6th 6 points 7th 8th 4 points 9th 2 points 10th: 1 point
+1st 25 points 2nd 18 points 15 points 3rd 12 points 4th 10 points 5th 6th 8 points 7th 6 points 8th 4 points 2 points 9th 1 point 10th

-- 6.5 If a race is suspended under Article 41, and cannot be resumed, no points will be awarded if the leader has completed two laps or less, half points will be awarded if the leader has completed more than two laps but less than 75% of the original race distance and full points will be awarded if the leader has completed 75% or more of the original race distance. - 6.6 The drivers finishing first, second and third in the Championship must be present at the annual FIA Prize Giving ceremony.

-6.7 A trophy will be awarded to the driver who sets the most pole positions during the championship season (see Article 35.2).
-In the event of a tie the holder of the greatest number of second places will be taken into account and, if there is still the tie, the holder of the greatest number of third places and so on until a winner emerges.

-If this procedure fails to produce a result, the FIA will nominate the winner according to such criteria as it thinks fit.
+- 6.5 If a race is suspended under Article 41, and cannot be resumed, no points will be awarded if the leader has completed two laps or less, half points will be awarded if the leader has completed more than two laps but less than 75% of the original race distance and full points will be awarded if the leader has completed 75% or more of the original race distance. - If the formation lap is started behind the safety car (see Article 39.16), the original race distance will be deemed to be the distance calculated in accordance with Article 5.3(c). - 6.6 The drivers finishing first, second and third in the Championship must be present at the annual FIA Prize Giving ceremony. - 6.7 A trophy will be awarded to the driver who sets the most pole positions during the championship season (see Article 35.2).
+In the event of a tie the holder of the greatest number of second places will be taken into account and, if there is still the tie, the holder of the greatest number of third places and so on until a winner emerges. - If this procedure fails to produce a result, the FIA will nominate the winner according to such criteria as it thinks fit.